Internal agents

 Internal first, rail-aware when needed

 Most enterprise agents do not need a wallet to call internal APIs.
-They need scoped authority, budget controls, revocation, and audit evidence around the credentials they already have.
+They need bounded delegated authority, budget controls, revocation, and audit evidence around the credentials they already have.

 When that same internal workflow crosses into an external paid API, SatGate keeps the proof intact: internal scope and delegation, plus spend attribution above x402 rails, L402, API-key billing, or enterprise ledgers.
 Payment proves value moved.
 SatGate proves the agent was allowed to move it.